andjd/emojisweeper/readme.md

 #Readme:

 ###Live Version: http://andjd.github.io/mines.js

-emojiSweeper is a clone of the classic minesweeper built in JavaScript and React.
+*Note: Chrome for Windows does not display emoji natively——If the game is not displaying for you, try another browser.* emojiSweeper is a clone of the classic minesweeper built in JavaScript and React.

 It uses a nifty cascading peer-to-peer paradigm to propigate instructions, allowing for a non-hirearchical code-structure and cool visual effects.